agavrel/42_CheatSheet/README.md

 > "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live." – *John Woods*

-A more readable (aka: better) approach suggested by Nicolas Iragne from 42 is to declare a struct using bitfield:
+An even more readable and better approach is to declare a struct using bitfield:

 ```c
 struct 	flags_t